 About 7 months ago, I decided to push my body into a new and more demanding exercise regimen.
 I shifted to Functional training.
 The goal of this fitness regimen is to improve fitness levels, cut body fat and keep you strong.

-What sent me into a pleasant surprise was that within a week, I not only got through the workouts with great form, but also with ease and demonstrated very high performance levels.
+What sent me a pleasant surprise was that within a week, I not only got through the workouts with great form but also with ease and demonstrated very high performance levels.

-So I am letting you in on my secrets – high performance vegan foods to maximize your workouts and recover faster, with a vegan approach.
+So, I am letting you in on my secrets—an Indian vegan diet plan with high-performance vegan foods to maximise your workouts and recover faster.

-Remove ‘nutritional stressors’: dairy, coffee, tea (Indian tea with caffeine and tannic acid), soft drinks, aerated beverages, or alcohol (minimal) and sugary starchy foods (all that’s made from refined white flour and yeasted), animal foods, dairy, wheat or gluten foods, simple sugars [high-fructose corn syrup, jaggery, other sweeteners] anything preserved or processed.
+Remove ‘nutritional stressors’: dairy, coffee, tea (Indian tea with caffeine and tannic acid), soft drinks, aerated beverages, or alcohol (minimal) and sugary, starchy foods (all that’s made from refined white flour and yeast), animal foods, dairy, wheat or gluten foods, simple sugars [high-fructose corn syrup, jaggery, other sweeteners] anything preserved or processed.
 I have been off all these energy depleters for the last 8 years.

 What does a vegan meal plan to power through your workouts look like?

 Combination of alkaline/acid-forming foods

 My diet is naturally more alkaline but has acid-forming foods as well.
 Focus on whole grain, vegetables (of which greens form a huge part for chlorophyll and oxygenation), quinoa, amaranth, sprouted seeds, fruits, beans, nuts, some seaweeds and spirulina.
 I get my fats from avocado, nuts, coconut and sesame oil (cold pressed), coconut meat (garri), and grass-fed ghee.